 \subsection{Different definitions from the indeterminacy of time discretization}

-The OM integral cannot be uniquely defined due to the indeterminacy of time discretization~\cite{Wissel79,Adib08}.
-Therefore, note that Eq.~(\ref{App:PathProb}) is just one expression of the OM integral.
-Here, we derive the general expression of the OM integral, including a parameter representing the method of time discretization~\cite{Cates21}.
-With an expansion $v_i(\mathbf x^m+\bm \delta^m)\approx v_i^m+(\partial v_i/\partial x_j)\delta_j^m$ for small $\bm\delta^m$ and Eq.~(\ref{App:PathProbDis}), we obtain the following:
+The OM integral cannot be uniquely defined because of the indeterminacy of time discretization~\cite{Wissel79,Adib08}.
+Therefore, note that Eq.~(\ref{App:PathProb}) is only one expression of the OM integral.
+We derived herein the general expression of the OM integral, including a parameter representing the time discretization method~\cite{Cates21}.
+We then obtained the following equation with an expansion $v_i(\mathbf x^m+\bm \delta^m)\approx v_i^m+(\partial v_i/\partial x_j)\delta_j^m$ for small $\bm\delta^m$ and Eq.~(\ref{App:PathProbDis}):